Welcome to Typically Twitterpated. I am so happy you are here!

 What is Typically Twitterpated?

 The mission at Typically Twitterpated is to help families affected by autism or other sensory conditions enjoy travel together.
-Just because you have unique needs does not mean that you can’t travel.
+Having unique travel needs is celebrated here!
 This blog shares our journey with all things: Travel, Autism, Disney, and Gluten-free.

 First, my name is Caitlin Goodwin, and I am a Certified Nurse-Midwife, writer, and mother of four children (one with autism).
 My son with autism is the inspiration for this journey.
 As a family who loves going on adventures together, many told us that traveling with a son with autism would prove difficult.
 When you add a gluten-free diet, it seems impossible.